 For more on types of Vinyl Plank Flooring, check out our Enhanced Vinyl Plank Flooring (EVP).

 Eastwood Homes is excited to introduce its newest community in our Raleigh division, Clearwater Creek!
-Clearwater Creek offers brand new, personalized homes from the $230’s in Franklinton, NC.
-Just 10 minutes from Wake Forest, this neighborhood will allow residents easy access to main thoroughfares.
+Clearwater Creek offers brand new, personalized homes in Franklinton, NC.
+Just 10 minutes from Wake Forest, this neighborhood will allow residents easy access to the main thoroughfares.